Samsung Galaxy Tab 2 10.1: Software

-The Galaxy Tab 2 10.1 was originally released with Android 4.0.3 Ice Cream Sandwich including apps from Google and Samsung and the Samsung TouchWiz UX app launcher.
-From September 2013 Samsung released an upgrade to Android 4.2.2 Jelly bean, both as an over-the-air (OTA) update and through Samsung Kies.
+The Galaxy Tab 2 10.1 was originally released with Android 4.0.3 Ice Cream Sandwich including apps from Google and Samsung and the Samsung TouchWiz UX user interface.
+From 31 October 2013 Samsung released an upgrade to Android 4.2.2 Jelly Bean, both as an over-the-air (OTA) update and through Samsung Kies.

 Hardware

 The Galaxy Tab 2 10.1 is available in WiFi-only and 3G & WiFi variants.
-Storage ranges from 16 GB to 32 GB depending on the model, with a microSDXC card slot for expansion.
+Storage ranges from 16 GB to 32 GB depending on the model, with a microSDXC card slot for expansion up to 32 GB.
 It has a 10.1-inch PLS LCD screen with a resolution of 1280x800 pixel.
 It also features a VGA front camera without flash and 3.2 MP rear-facing camera.
 It also has the ability to record HD videos.
-It also has a 30-pin dock connector.
+It also has a Samsung 30-pin dock connector.